zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 ### Problem 8
 Test the claim that the proportion of people in the population treated with lithium have a higher proportion of non-relapse than those who are not treated (i.e. treated with a placebo in our sample.)
 Find the p-value for this test.<br>
 ![Alt Text](Image/HW-4-Solutions-Problem-8.png)
+p-value meaning in here: if H0 is correct, what is probability of p̂l - p̂p >= 0.083333
 Method: Hypothesis test on difference of two independant proportions<br>
 H0: Pl-Pp = 0<br>
 H0: Pl-Pp > 0<br>